 In the neighborhood, prune any plant, bush or tree that might hinder one from accessing the windows of their house.
 You’ll also want to make sure that there is enough room for the installers to put their tools and equipment adjacent to the windows.
 This encourages efficiency because the installers do their work in a less congested environment and reduces the overall time taken.

 Window replacement can be a dirty business.
 Aspect For example, during the process of removal of old windows or the fixing of new ones, dust, debris and small pieces of the materials may be produced.
 In order to avoid such incidences and maintain cleanliness within the house, it is important to cover your floors and furniture.
 Both drop covers, tarpaulin and sheeting for floor coverage with the provision of proper coverage on the interior of the installation area.
-This shall ensure that your floor is safe from scratching or denting as well as immunity to any dirt that may fall as the equipment is installed.
+This protects your floor from scratches, dents, and falling debris during installation.
 As for items that cannot be removed from the area, use sheets or tarps to cover them so they don’t get dusty or dirty during cleaning.

 If the rooms contain carpets where windows are being installed it is wise to use the painter’s tape to stick the edges of the drop cloths on the floors to avoid them from moving when the windows are being installed.